 “To provide guidance on the diagnosis, prevention and treatment of complex regional pain syndrome (CRPS) in adults, in a variety of clinical settings.
 The guideline addresses the diagnosis, prevention and treatment of adult patients with suspected or diagnosed CRPS in both primary and secondary care.
 The guideline is for use by all healthcare professionals involved in caring for patients with CRPS or suspected CRPS.
 This includes general practitioners, hospital doctors, nurses, physiotherapists, occupational therapists and psychologists in primary and secondary care.”

 Just click on the option to download the guidelines PDF and it will open the document for you to save it to your computer and/or print it off.

 Although ever in the process of adding more, these blogs and resources are from truly wonderful friends and fellow advocates living with CRPS (their sites are rich with info quite unmatched online).
 Sign-up or follow and enjoy offerings so heady with both care and content, I may even lose you for good:

 RSD/CRPS Research and Developments, an unbiased research page

-[This page is regularly updated]
+[This page is updated as regularly as possible]